OpenPodcar/OpenPodcar/README.md

 - Material: soldering iron, headers, Arduino, Pololu, resistors
 - Solder headers for Arduino
+- Solder a 10K resistor on R2 location
-- Solder resistors
+- Solder a 100K resistor on R1 location
-- Solder headers for Pololu
+- Solder female headers for the Pololu
+- Solder the buck converter wires to the respective pins on the board
+- Use M3 bolts and nuts to fix the buck converters, Arduino, LCD display, lidar support onto the board
+- USe M1.5 bolts and nuts to fix the DAC onto the board
+- Use M2 bolts and nuts to fix the Pololu onto the board

 #### 3. Integration Testing

 The PCB board was heavily tested before and after assembling its components to ensure that once it is integrated into the vehicle, there would not be any big issue.